kmlawson/rethinking-the-world-in-east-asia-mo3354/overview.md

 ### Assessment Summary

-10% Essay Abstract and Annotated Bibliography – 500 words
-20% Blog Entries – 4 postings, see below
+20% Blog Entries – 4 postings, min 2400 words total - 27 November, 2020
-50% Long Essay – 5,000
+50% Long Essay – 5,000 words - 7 December, 2020
-20% Two Assessed Presentations
+30% Two Assessed Presentations with Handout, 15m each.

 *All submissions are by MMS and due before midnight*